 Conflict of goals

 Companies will always have long-term plans in place, and candidates whose career paths positively contribute and align to the company’s goals are more preferred.
 Candidates with conflicting goals can be turned down.

 Rejecting a Candidate Politely

-Having to inform someone of their job application rejection can be uncomfortable, but it is often inevitable as a hiring manager (employer).
+It can be uncomfortable to inform someone of their job application rejection, but it is often inevitable as a hiring manager (employer).
 Furthermore, it can be discouraging to the candidate, and therefore, rejecting the application ought to be done candidly and humanely as much as possible.

 Below are things one should consider before and when writing a job rejection letter.